 A lot more communication.
-I'm planning to post on this blog at least twice a week (Tuesdays and Fridays) with updates on our progress, deep dives into features, highlights, screenshots & videos, code examples, and when the time is right — info on the beta and how to start tinkering and testing.
+I'm planning to post on this blog at least once a week with updates on our progress, deep dives into features, highlights, screenshots & videos, code examples, and when the time is right — info on the beta and how to start tinkering and testing.
 All the fun stuff comes after this post.

 We have an FAQs section here on this microsite.
 We will keep that up to date as a quick-reference for any of those common high level questions you may have (release date, important links, pricing changes, etc).

 We will be maintaining and updating v2 for some time yet.
 Keep building!
 Don't wait for v3 before building stuff - the upgrade will be free.